 For startups and those looking for low cost business setup in UAE, freezone company formation may be a better choice as the cost of setup is lower in comparison with mainland business setup.

-Dubiz Business Setup is a firm that deals with company formation in UAE.
-Our experts can guide you throughout your business formation journey in Dubai.
+Dubiz Business Setup specialises in company formation in UAE.
+Our experts can guide you throughout your business formation journey in Dubai or UAE.
 From selecting the suitable economic zone and getting your company name registered to submitting the required documents to the respective authorities, we guide and assist you throughout the process.
-Let us make your business setup in Dubai easier.

 📞 Call: +971 56 369 5485